-And being the skeptical person that you are, you might be asking yourself: What is the value of this new data.
-And honestly, it’s a valid question to ask.
+But being the skeptical person that you are, you might be asking yourself: What is customer intelligence exactly.
+And what is its value?

 When you enter into the more abstract territory of justifying costs that help you reach quantifiable results (e.g., increased incremental revenue, higher conversion rates, etc.), it can be challenging to wrap your head around the indirect impact fully.

 To help clear the air on the real value of customer intelligence, we’ll walk you through some of the game-changing benefits of this investment.

 Customer intelligence is what makes customer analytics actionable.
 By leveraging AI it allows you to process customer data to understand and build deeper relationships with your customers.

 It gives you insights that create a clearer view of your audience so you can provide them with more relevant communication that facilitates the decision-making process.

 This data can be collected in various ways but let’s quickly cover the most common methods:

 Raise your hand if you have customer personas.